UOW's Sustainable Transport Strategy

 The Transport Project is largely funded by the parking revenue collected from tickets, permits, parking station fees and parking fines from the Wollongong Campus.
 The Transport Project is responsible for promoting sustainable transport to staff and students and working to improve UOW, local government and Roads and Maritime Services’ infrastructure to better support sustainable transport and help formulate a cohesive strategy for the region that benefits the UOW community.

 UOW carries out transport surveys biennially to monitor progress and identify opportunities for future improvement strategies.
-The most recent survey was carried out in May 2015 and the results are available in the Transport survey 2015 - survey and strategy summary document - Transport Survey 2015 - survey and strategy summary.pdf .
+A survey was conducted May 2015 and the results are available in the Transport survey 2015 - survey and strategy summary document - Transport Survey 2015 - survey and strategy summary.pdf .